Triangle Perimeter Coordinates Calculator

 3. Enter the x and y coordinates for point C.

-8. Use CSV or PDF download options to save your result.
+8. Use CSV or PDF download buttons to save the result.

 FAQs

 It finds the perimeter of a triangle from three coordinate points.
-It also gives side lengths, area, centroid, angles, heights, and triangle checks.
+It also shows side lengths, area, centroid, height, angles, and triangle classifications.

-The scale factor converts grid units into real units.
-Use 1 when each coordinate unit already matches your desired measurement unit.
+The scale multiplier converts coordinate units into real units.
+Use 1 when each coordinate unit equals one final unit.

 Related Calculators